Color charge: Quark and gluon fields

 (there is an implied summation over a = 1, 2, ...
 8).
 All other particles belong to the trivial representation (1) of color SU(3).
 The color charge of each of these fields is fully specified by the representations.
 Quarks have a color charge of red, green or blue and antiquarks have a color charge of antired, antigreen or antiblue.
-Gluons have a combination of two color charges (one of red, green, or blue and one of antired, antigreen, or antiblue) in a superposition of states which are given by the Gell-Mann matrices.
+Gluons have a combination of two color charges (one of red, green, or blue and one of antired, antigreen, or antiblue) in a superposition of states that are given by the Gell-Mann matrices.
 All other particles have zero color charge.
-Mathematically speaking, the color charge of a particle is the value of a certain quadratic Casimir operator in the representation of the particle.